 E-Paper Bag

-Issey Miyake has teamed up with Sony’s Fashion Entertainments unit to produce a unique bag with a changeable pattern, that is made of leather and ‘“electronic paper’” – the technology used in e-book readers.
+Issey Miyake has teamed up with Sony’s Fashion Entertainments unit to produce a unique bag with a changeable pattern that is made of leather and ‘electronic paper’ – the technology used in e-book readers.
 Revealed at the designer’s S/S 2017 runway show, the accessory is equipped with an acceleration sensor, which enables it to change patterns in response to the movements of the wearer, and a button that allows users to further disrupt and alter the design.
 The bag will be sold in Issey Miyake boutiques from April 2017.

 www.isseymiyake.com